 I feel like the revised curriculum and how it is being presented has given teachers the freedom to create more personalized, authentic learning environments rather than having students jump through hoops and regurgitate readily available knowledge before they move on to the "real world".

-However (yes there is another side to my daisy and flowers reflection here) there are some nuts and bolts that need to be addressed before this "utopia" of education can start to manifest itself.
+However (yes there is another side to my daisy and flowers reflection here) there are some nuts and bolts that need to be addressed before this "utopia" of education can start to evolve.

 Our staff had the opportunity to have some excellent conversations on our curriculum implementation day which often ended with "That's a good question", or "That is a big conversation right now" or "I'm not sure how that would/could/should work"

-So here's some questions I put together after a very close reading of the documents in the English Language Arts curriculum section of the BC Ministry's New Curriculum website:
+So here's some questions I put together and sent to the Minisry after a very close reading of the documents in the English Language Arts curriculum section of the BC Ministry's New Curriculum website: